xgcm/xgcm/doc/quickstart.rst

     and sort them according to the axis or axes they represent.
 You can then pass a dictionary with a tuple of the representative axis/axes as key and the names of the corresponding fields in `ds` as a list of strings. xgcm will automatically figure out to which grid position they belong.
     An example for two distances along the `X` axis and two areas in the `X`/`Y` plane: ``{('X'):['distance_a', 'distance_b'], ..., ('X', 'Y'):['area_i', 'area_j'],}``.
     This dictionary can contain any combination of axes as keys.
-The less metrics you are missing, the more accurate the results will be.
+The more metrics you have, the more accurate the results will be.

 Finally put all those steps together: